 India's data science job market has grown rapidly but operates on a fundamentally different compensation scale.
 Per Glassdoor India and AmbitionBox 2024 data, entry-level earns INR 600,000-1,200,000 (approximately $7,200-$14,500), mid-level earns INR 1,500,000-3,000,000 (approximately $18,000-$36,000), and senior/lead earns INR 3,500,000-8,000,000 (approximately $42,000-$96,000).

-Data Scientist vs ML Engineer vs Data Analyst: Pay Differences
+Data Scientist vs. ML Engineer vs. Data Analyst: Pay Differences

-ML engineers -- who productionise models, build pipelines, and work closely with software infrastructure -- earn at parity with or slightly above data scientists at mid and senior levels.
+ML engineers -- who productionize models, build pipelines, and work closely with software infrastructure -- earn at parity with or slightly above data scientists at mid and senior levels.
 Levels.fyi 2024 data shows mid-level ML engineers at major tech companies earning $220,000-$320,000 in total compensation.
 The software engineering component of the ML engineer role means they compete for the same compensation bands as senior software engineers at many companies.

 How Total Compensation Packages Are Structured

 Base salary is the predictable cash floor.
 It determines your tax bracket, your mortgage qualification, and your baseline financial stability.
 It is also the most portable number -- you can negotiate based on it at any company.
+Most companies cap base salary at a certain level (Google, for instance, rarely exceeds $300,000 in base for any individual contributor), with additional compensation delivered through equity.

 Industry Pay Differences

-Before your next negotiation, know which data points are most relevant to your situation.
+Before your next negotiation, know which data points are most relevant to your situation:

 Use Glassdoor for industry and city-specific benchmarks.
 Filter by company size and read the methodology notes to understand what the figures include.